Read our accessibility statement for this website and its blog subdomain and discover our work on digital access.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 but some of these documents are essential to providing our services.

-Any new PDFs or Word documents we have published after 23 September 2018 meet accessibility standards.
+We aim to ensure all PDFs produced after 23 September 2018 meet WCAG 2.1 accessibility standards.

 Our videos created before 23 September 2020 might not have complete or accurate closed captions, alternative text, audio descriptions or transcripts that describe the events and content of the video in text format.
-This doesn’t meet WCAG 2.1 success criterion 1.2.1 (pre-recorded video), 1.2.2 (captions pre-recorded), 1.2.3 (audio description or media alternative pre-recorded) and 1.2.5 (audio description pre-recorded).
-However, we don’t plan to add these alternatives because pre-recorded video from before 23 September 2020 are exempt from meeting the accessibility regulations.
+We don’t plan to add these alternatives because pre-recorded video from before 23 September 2020 are exempt under Reg 4(2)(b).

-The website is tested automatically for most WCAG 2.1 A-AA accessibility requirements every 5 days.
-These tests are carried out by a web crawler hosted by a third-party company called Siteimprove.
-They reveal accessibility issues that might develop over time or require attention.
-We analyse and act on these tests to update our accessibility on an both a regular basis.
+The Edinburgh Castle website and blog subdomain were tested for most WCAG 2.1 A-AA accessibility requirements by a web crawler hosted by a third-party company called Monsido.
+They revealed accessibility issues that require attention.
+We analyse and act on these tests to update our accessibility on a regular basis.

-Siteimprove’s software does not test for some accessibility requirements outlined by the WCAG 2.1 A-AA.
-However, HES manually tested a sample of 19 pages of the website for these requirements and will test manually again on an annual basis.
+Monsido's software does not test for some accessibility requirements outlined by the WCAG 2.1 A-AA.
+However, we manually tested a sample of pages from the Edinburgh Castle website and blog subdomain for these requirements and will test again on an annual basis.

 We’ll continue to update and audit our accessibility on an annual basis to ensure we fully meet single A and double AA standards.